 Diet Restrictions – “Too Much?”

-The first issue we felt needed to be address with HCG drops were the strict guidelines.
+The first issue we felt needed to be addressed with HCG drops were the strict guidelines.
 According to our Research Editor, “Most HCG drops are used in conjunction with a 500-calorie per day diet plan.
 This restriction is not realistic, nor is it healthy.
 Most physicians do not recommend less than 800.”

 ”500 calories a day is starvation, plain and simple.
 The weight loss on this program is not from the HCG, but from the caloric deprivation,” said one dieter.